Entanglement entropy dynamics of non-Gaussian states in free boson systems: Random sampling approach: Introduction

-The numerical simulation of dynamics of the the entanglement entropy is also an important approach to understanding quantum many-body systems and providing a benchmark for experiments.
-In contrast to the fermion and spin systems, the boson systems are much harder to simulate because of the large number of local Hilbert spaces.
+The numerical simulation of dynamics of the entanglement entropy is also an important approach to understanding quantum many-body systems and providing a benchmark for experiments.
+Studying the efficiency of numerical simulations provides insights into problems that are challenging in classical systems but can be effectively addressed in quantum systems~\cite{watrous2009}.
+In some equilibrium systems, the R\'enyi entanglement entropy can be efficiently calculated using quantum Monte Carlo simulations~\cite{hastings2010,zhao2022}.
+This approach allows for accurate entanglement measurements in large and complex systems, shedding light on their universal properties.
+However, this efficiency in classical simulations does not always extend to nonequilibrium and general equilibrium quantum systems.
+Finding efficient simulation methods for such systems would guide which problems are most suitable for applying digital and analog quantum simulations.

+In contrast to fermion and spin systems, boson systems are much harder to simulate because of the large number of local Hilbert spaces.
 Even in the free boson systems with simple initial states, such as the Mott insulating state and the charge-density-wave (CDW) state, the entanglement entropy dynamics is difficult to calculate because of the non-Gaussian nature of the initial states.
 Although the analytical formula for the entanglement entropy is formally obtained by a matrix permanent, its numerical evaluation requires the exponential cost~\cite{kagamihara2023}.
 This situation limits the system size that can be studied to a few tens of sites or particles.
 Therefore, understanding dynamics of the entanglement entropy in boson systems remains to be a challenging problem even in noninteracting systems.

 In this paper, we develop a random sampling method for calculating the time evolution of the R\'{e}nyi entanglement entropy in free boson systems.
 In the developed method, we still need to evaluate the matrix permanent, which requires the exponential computational cost in general.
 However, the growth rate of the computational cost is much slower than the exact permanent calculation.
-We have numerically found that the computational cost is reduced to $\mathcal{O}(2^{\alpha N_{\mathrm{s}}})$ with a small constant $\alpha\ll 1$ and the system size $N_{\mathrm{s}}$.
-This improvement enables us to study dynamics of the entanglement entropy in free boson systems for more than $100$ sites, confirming that the entanglement entropy in the long-time region exhibits the volume-law scaling as expected.
+We numerically found that the computational cost is reduced to $\mathcal{O}(2^{\alpha N_{\mathrm{s}}})$ with a small constant $\alpha\ll 1$ and the system size $N_{\mathrm{s}}$.
+To be more specific, we calculated the size-dependent statistical error of the entanglement entropy, which scales as $\sqrt{c/N_{\mathrm{total}}}$, with $c$ being a size-dependent constant and $N_{\mathrm{total}}$ being the total number of samples, and investigated how $c$ grows with the system size, which represents the number of samples required to achieve a given statistical error.
+The constant $\alpha$ for the sampling cost is defined by